icherniavskyi/project-1/README.md

 # project-1
-# SP500 REITS performance in the year 2020
+# SP500 Stock performance and REITS( Real Estate Interest Trusts) in the year 2020

-## This project explores the relationships between the stock performances of real estate companies in 2020 and key economic indicators including mortgage rates, inflation, and unemployment.
+## This project explores the relationships between the stock performances of the top companies in the united states based on the S&P index.It further delves into the analysis of comapnies across the real estate industry, Healthcare and Technology sectors in 2020 and key economic indicators including mortgage rates, inflation, and unemployment.
 The analysis addresses the following key questions:

   - What was the annual performance of REITs across and their geographical locations?
   - How did mortgage rates affect the stock performance of REITs?
   - What impact did inflation have on the stock performance of REITs?
   - How did unemployment rates influence the stock performance of REITs?
+  - How did stocks perform in the healthcare and Technology sector?
+  - What impacts did stock prices have on revenue growth and company size?

 ## Data Summary and Acquisition